elyseronzier/elyseronzier.github.io/_posts/2021-08-29-Devel-Windows-HackTheBox.md

 ---

 Today's box is Devel.
 A Windows box rated easy on HacktheBox.
 This box focused on taking advantage of the FTP anonymous login credentials.
-Once we have a shell, we can use a Windows kernel exploit to get the system and privesc.
+Once we have a shell, we can use a exploit suggester on Metasploit to try and privesc and get the system.

 Here are my notes/my writeup for the box: